 In 1988 New Zealand Post closed 432 post offices, mostly in small communities, to reduce the costs of mail administration and delivery.
 Many people were outraged.
 Rural communities in particular saw their post office as a key part of their identity, akin to their church or town hall.
 Post office staff at Waipū, in Northland, stamped ‘Waipu Post Office Will Not Close’ on every piece of mail they handled.
 Signs bearing the same message were erected every eight kilometres between Auckland and Whangārei.
 Despite their efforts, the post office closed.

 New Zealand Post rationalised its business in other ways.
 Mail-sorting changed with the introduction of computerised mail-sorting machines in the main centres in 1992.
 Mail was sorted quickly, and the transport system which moved the mail between centres was also rejuvenated.

 The surviving post offices were redesigned as ‘post shops’, focusing on the commercial aspects of mail delivery and stripping away many of the services previously provided, such as banking (until it was reinstated in 2002).

 The government announced in 1988 that it intended to deregulate the postal market and open it to competition, though this was not introduced until 1 April 1998.
 Under the terms of deregulation, New Zealand Post was still required to deliver mail to all parts of New Zealand.

 In 2008 there were 25 postal operators registered with the Ministry of Economic Development.
-Pete’s Post, established in 1999 by Murray and Denise McBeth, is probably the most successful.
-The company undercut New Zealand Post’s prices for local delivery, and nine franchise operations were started in other districts by 2003.
+Pete’s Post, established in 1999 by Murray and Denise McBeth, was probably the most successful.
+The company undercut New Zealand Post’s prices for local delivery, and nine franchise operations were operating in other districts by 2003.